About Freja eID

 - After registering for the extended level, the user must register some additional details and visit one of Freja’s agents in person to verify their identity

 - Authentication is done by providing the user’s national identification number or their email, plus a PIN or fingerprint

 Read more about Freja eID on the following website: https://frejaeid.com/.

 Integrating with Freja eID through Signicat

 Web integration with Freja eID is done via the same API as Signicat’s other ID methods.
 See “Get started with authentication“ for more information.
-Through the single point of integration, one will get access to Signicat’s wide portfolio of integrated ID methods, not only Freja eID, but also other services like identity paper verification, lookups, and video assurance.
+Through the single point of integration, one will get access to Signicat’s wide portfolio of integrated ID methods, not only Freja eID, but also other services like identity paper verification and lookups.